rubennc91/ruben-nieto/content/home/experience.md

   description = """PhD in Electronics: Advanced Electronic Systems.
 Intelligent Systems.
 Thesis entitled: "Design of Efficient Heterogeneous Architectures for Broadband Power-Line Communications".
 Thesis grade: Cum-Laude."""

 +++

-# In the 2020-21 academic year I taught:
-# * Theory lesson of Hospital Engineering for the Bachelors Degree in Biomedical Engineering.
-[EN]
-# * Theory lesson of Electrical Engineering and Electronics for the Bachelor's Degrees in Industrial Organization Engineering.
-[ES]
-# * Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
-[ES]
-# * Laboratory of Electrical Engineering and Electronics for the Mechanical Engineering Bachelors Degree.
-[ES]
-# * Laboratory of Analog Electronics for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]
-# * Laboratory of Fundamentals of Engineering of Electrical Engineering for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]
-# * Laboratory of Automatic Regulation I for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]